gwalkey/SSRS_Subscriptions/README.md

 Parameters: Script Parameter $SSRSServer should be set to your SSRS instance

-Internal Parameters: The powershell Comment block at the stop details all the possible Subscription Options including Email or Fileshare
+Internal Parameters: The powershell Comment block at the stop details all the possible Subscription Options including

+Email or Fileshare

 File share path

 Email Recipients

+Schedule Time and Repeating frequency

+Report Parameter options inclding a sample for a multi-select combo-type parameters

+The Scheduling Options are maintained in the XML Fragment

+<b>Remove-SSRS_Subscriptions</b> -  Deletes all subscriptions for a given Report

+Parameters: SSRS Instance and full Report Path (eg '/Sales/Western Division/Sales by Manager')